hydroframe/subsettools/docs/faq.md

 requirements to `subsettools`.
 Some packages are still completing the migration to NumPy 2.x.
 If the two solutions above fail, you can install `subsettools` in a fresh virtual environment as described in the first FAQ above.

+## I got a MaintenanceError when trying to access data, what does this mean?
+The `MaintenanceError` Exception indicates that data access via `hf_hydrodata` is currently restricted due to a maintenance window.
+This is a scheduled period during which the system is undergoing updates or maintenance, and data access is temporarily unavailable.
+The maintenance window is typically set to occur on the second Tuesday of each month from 6 AM to 2 PM Eastern Time.
+During this time, users may (but not always) experience errors related to data access via `hf_hydrodata`.
+Some of the functions within `subsettools` utilize `hf_hydrodata` function calls.
+If you encounter this error, we suggest trying again after the maintenance window has ended.
+If you continue to experience issues after the maintenance period, please open a GitHub Issue with a detailed description of the problem.